 We compare home insurance quotes for everything from terraced homes to detached houses, and from studio flats in the heart of the city to beautiful bungalows in the heart of countryside, and you’ll have the option to choose a buildings insurance policy, a contents insurance policy or combined buildings and contents insurance.

 Home Insurance Guide

-Many kinds of insurance are optional, but most homeowners consider that having home and contents insurance is a must.
-And in fact having home insurance is usually contractually required when a homeowner has a mortgage.
+Many kinds of insurance are optional, but most homeowners consider that having home and contents insurance is a must even though it isn’t a legal requirement.

 Home insurance in the UK typically includes two separate policies, one of which covers the house and buildings, and one of which covers the contents.
 Homeowners could choose to buy both from the same provider, but may also buy the policies separately from different providers.

 - The house and buildings part of the policy includes the house as well as all fixtures and fittings, such as fitted kitchen components, bath and shower, fitted cupboards, and fitted decorative elements.
 Outbuildings such as garages and garden sheds are included, but not all policies cover things like fences, gates, driveways, boundary fences, and swimming pools.